AlexandrAnatoliev/project-euler/README.md

 upstream        https://github.com/AlexandrAnatoliev/project-euler.git (push)
 ```

-6. Take a pull from the upstream repository to your main branch to keep it at
+6. Take a pull from the upstream repository
+to your main branch to keep it in sync with
-par with the main project:
+the main project:

 ```bash
 git pull upstream main